© 2023 MJH Life Sciences™ and dvm360 | Veterinary News, Veterinarian Insights, Medicine, Pet Care. All rights reserved.

 Preventing and treating pruritus and skin lesions requires a personalized patient plan

-“Allergy management is allergy control,” he said, during his presentation, which was sponsored by Virbac.
-And if clients think they’re “never going to [see a] flare, that’s an inappropriate expectation,” he added.
-The “realistic goals” are to decrease AD severity, space out flares, and make long-term treatment less expensive.
+“Allergy management is allergy control,” he said, and if clients think they’re “never going to [see a] flare, that’s an inappropriate expectation.”
+The “realistic goals” are to decrease AD severity, space out flares, and make long-term treatment less expensive.1

 An inflammatory condition, AD is the second most common allergic skin disease in dogs, behind flea allergy dermatitis,2 and can be caused by food, parasitic, and environmental allergens.1,2

-“It’s fleas and it’s microscopic mites,” Berger said, but flea preventives can deter onset of AD signs and symptoms.
+“It’s fleas and it’s microscopic mites,” Berger said, but flea preventives can deter onset of signs and symptoms associated with parasitic allergies.

-“We have to stop talking about expensive diets…[and] fancy foods [and]…start talking about diagnostic testing,” Berger added, pointing to the benefits of an elimination diet as a diagnostic tool to ascertain which food, if any, is causing a dog to itch or show other signs of AD.
+“We have to stop talking about expensive diets…[and] fancy foods [and]…start talking about diagnostic testing,” Berger added, pointing to the benefits of an elimination diet as a diagnostic tool to ascertain which food, if any, is causing a dog to itch or show other signs of allergic dermatitis.